-EU Biodiversity Strategy: a major step forward
+EU Biodiversity Strategy for 2030: A major step forward

 The EU 2030 Biodiversity Strategy published on 20th May retains the visionary key targets in its earlier version.

 Proper implementation of the Strategy will require adequate funding and enforcement on the ground.
 Nonetheless the Commission is to be congratulated for sticking to its guns, so far, in advocating necessarily ambitious objectives for protection and restoration.

 This represents good news for large natural ecosystem areas (“wilderness”) and natural forests – responding positively to major requests in Wild Europe’s most recent representation to Frans Timmermans and the Commissioners for Environment, Agriculture & Rural Development and Energy.
 This was subsequently responded to by Environment Commissioner Sinkevicius.